 We're also growing RevPipes and we are using the same strategies and tactics we deploy within our companies.
-Here's a rough sense of where we are at the end of November:
+Here's a rough sense of where were are at the end of November 2021:

 - 225 subscribes on our newsletter and it's growing by 30-40 subscribers a week

 - 602 page views on our RevPipes.com home page